ConchoPecan/ReportMod/README.md

 **Arguments:**

-	--html		Input html folder – If --docx is not chosen, this is necessary --docx		Input docx file – If --html is not chosen, this is necessary -o		Name of output folder or file – This is always necessary -e		Regex String to search for and replace - Optional -s		Redacted text string to substitute for the regex matches – default is '*****' -b		Blur images - Optional
+	--html		Input html folder Flag – If --docx is not chosen, this is necessary --docx		Input docx file Flag – If --html is not chosen, this is necessary -i		The name of the initial report - necessary
+	-o		Name of output folder or file – necessary
+	-e		Regex String to search for and replace - Optional -s		String to replace matches - Default is ***** - Optional -b		Blur all images of the report - Optional
-	-t		Shrink images – Optional
+	-t		Shrink all images of the report - HTML only right now – Optional

 **Current POC Limitations**